jostosh/jostosh.github.io/content/blog/spn02/index.md

 #### Limitations And Extensions
 There is no reason to limit ourselves to just using products that join 2 scopes.
 We might as well perform outer products on the last $m$ dimensions if we want to join $m$ scopes.
 In that case, we would have to change the implementation of the product layer a little bit, but the general idea is the same.

-One limitation of this approach still as that we again enforce the same number of outputs for all scopes in the SPN.
+One limitation of this approach is that we enforce the same number of outputs for all scopes in the SPN.
 So again, unless we mask inputs or outputs of these products somehow, our structure is forced to be homogeneous.

 ## Adding Decompositions
 In many cases, SPNs consist of several so-called _decompositions_.
 A decomposition describes how scopes are joined hierarchically from the leaf nodes all the way up to the root.
 The penultimate layer of the SPN in Figure 1 (with the grey product nodes under the root) decomposes $\{X_1,X_2,X_3\}$ into $\{X_1\}$ on the left side and $\{X_2,X_3\}$ on the right side.
 The bottom-most product layer decomposes $\{X_1\}$ into $\emptyset$ and $\{X_1\}$ at the blue product nodes and $\{X_2,X_3\}$ into $\{X_2\}$ and $\{X_3\}$ at the orange product nodes.
 We can summarize such a decomposition as: